 Swimming with Dolphins

-As a special treat for the kids, I arranged an excursion off the property to do the bucket list item “swim with dolphins.”
+I arranged an excursion off the property to do the bucket list item “swim with dolphins.”
 I’ll be honest, it was cool, but not what I expected.
 There is a small secluded lagoon where the dolphins are kept and it didn’t seem like they had enough room.
-I was so excited to be that close to these beautiful and amazing animals, but I also felt sorry for them.
-I couldn’t help but imagine the lives of these majestic creatures now stuck doing the same tricks over and over for tourists.
+I was so excited to be that close to these beautiful and amazing animal.
+But now, I also felt sorry for them.
+I couldn’t help but imagine the lives of these majestic creatures, now stuck doing the same tricks over and over for tourists.

-It happened to be raining and cold (incredibly cold) that morning and when we arrived and saw the experience was not what we pictured in our heads, the kids were reluctant to go in.
+It happened to be raining and cold (incredibly cold) that morning.
+We arrived and saw the experience was not what we pictured in our heads.
+Now the kids were reluctant to go in.
 Also, one thing they won’t tell you is that the odor of the lagoon is incredibly powerful.
-We were also in the freezing cold water for a long time, as you go as a group and each person takes a turn having the dolphin perform tricks.
+We were also in the freezing cold water for a long time.
+You go as a group and each person takes a turn having the dolphin perform tricks.
 The time we spent in the water was over two hours.
 As the sun kept trying to break through the clouds, I ended up with a lovely pink sunburn.
 Amazing experience, but left me with a little more regret than wonder.